IronPDF for Python - Create, Edit, and Read PDFs in Python Scripts

 renderer = ChromePdfRenderer()

-# Create a PDF from a HTML string using C#
+# Create a PDF from an HTML string

 pdf = renderer.RenderHtmlAsPdf("<h1>Hello World</h1>")